plysytsya/doublebook/README.md

 # doublebook

+The intention of this project is to create ebooks which you can use to learn a foreign language.
 Imagine you have the same ebook in two different langauges and you want to map the sentences to create a bilingual book, e.g.: